dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 Now we need to set the destination where our sprite should be headed and how much time it takes to get there.

 Let's say, we want it to take 2 seconds to go to the other point.
-By default the animation is set to last only 1 second, so change this in the timeline controls animation panel's lower panel to 2.
+By default the animation is set to last only 1 second, so change this in the timeline controls in animation panel's lower panel to 2.

 ![Animation length](img/animation_set_length.png)